Qustodio Review: Quick Expert Summary

 Calls & Messages — Block or Whitelist Calls & Contacts

-Panic Button — A Simple Way for Your Child to Send You an SOS
+Panic Button (Android Only) — A Simple Way for Your Child to Send You an SOS

 The Panic Button feature allows your child to send a direct alert to trusted contacts via text messages or email messages.
 This is an excellent feature your kids can use to stay safe while walking home from school or when they’re out with their friends.
-Many parental control apps (like Bark) don’t provide access to an SOS feature, so I’m really happy to see this included.
+Many parental control apps (like Bark) don’t provide access to an SOS feature.

-Setting up this feature is really easy — you just need to enable it in the parental app, add trusted contacts (Qustodio lets you add an email address or phone number for each contact) and wait for them to confirm, and then enable the feature on your kid’s device.
-Overall, it didn’t take me more than 3–4 minutes to set up the Panic Button on my Android smartphone.
+Setting up this feature is easy — you just need to enable it in the parental app, add trusted contacts (Qustodio lets you add an email address or phone number for each contact), wait for them to confirm, and then enable the feature on your kid’s device.
+Overall, it took me 4 minutes to set up the Panic Button on my Android smartphone.

 On the child’s end, using the Panic Button is very straightforward, too — your kid only needs to tap the SOS button at the bottom of the app, and then tap on another SOS button and confirm the activation.
 To turn off the feature, the child just needs to tap the SOS button again and confirm their choice.
 You’ll then receive an email notifying you that your child has turned off Panic Mode, with a link to their location.